CharlottePrimiceri/ProbabilisticRobotics/README.md

   Because of the floating point, is better to reinitialize the time, from 0, to have more precise increment value of time.
 In fact, in matlab, if we compute the eps(number_a), the error that can be computed between number_a and the minum computable consecutive one number_b, we obtain:\
   eps(1.6e+09) = 2.38e-07.
   So if it occurs  an increment of the last two digits in 1668091584.821040869 (example of our dataset) then it would be lost.
+  I took care of the reset of time values in the function reset_time().

 - <ins>How to deal with Overflow?</ins>